 "Can't a lonely man ask for the company of his son and said son's partner?"
-Draco huffed softly and looked away into the enormous fireplace to his right.
+Draco huffed softly and looked away into the enormous fireplace, though it was unlit.

-"Doesn't matter.
+"Fine, don't tell me.
 I need to talk to you first, though.
-It's important, and about Harry… I don't feel like discussing it tonight… I'm too tired…" He looked back at the board.
+It's important, and about Harry, but I don't feel like discussing it tonight.
+I'm exhausted."
+He looked back at the board.
 "For this game too, I'm afraid.
 I'll see you tomorrow evening."
-With that Draco got up and left without another word, apparating to his own house a moment later.
-Lucius sat back with his drink and stared after his son.
+He left his father still contemplating the chessboard.

-To Harry's dismay- eh, relief!
-Nothing more noteworthy than a few bat-bogey hexes happened at school, and he left early to get ready.
-He didn't live at Hogwarts, as he also had classes at St. Mungo's to attend.
+To Harry's dismay nothing more noteworthy than a few mild hexes happened at school, and he was free to leave work early to get ready.
+He didn't live at Hogwarts, as he also had classes at St. Mungo's to attend while he finished his healer training.
 He lived in a small cottage about a mile from Godric's Hollow.
 He never went into town other than on Halloween, but he liked to be close to the place.

 "Why not?
 These are nice enough," Harry pointed out.
+He was even wearing a buttondown shirt, though no tie.
 Draco rolled his eyes as if it was the dumbest thing he had ever heard.

 "No one has ever worn muggle clothes in the Manor.
 It's just not done.
 My father will have a fit, and all the portraits will probably scream so much you'll be splattered in hundred-year-old paint colours."

 "Draco, I see you've manage to tear away your boyfriend from his important work," Lucius greeted.
-The fireplace was located in the entrance hall across from the double entrance doors and between two very wide and long staircases leading up and around to the upper-floors.
-Harry couldn't help but look about in wonder for a moment.
-Lucius didn't seem to mind letting him.
+The fireplace was located in a special hall just for the arrival of guests by Floo.
+Harry couldn't help but stare at the opulence for a moment.

-"Yes, of course I did, Father," Draco said, not noticing Harry's staring at the ceiling.
-"He's just back from Granger's place, though, you know the muggleborn, so he didn't have time to change-"
+"Of course," Draco said.
+"He's just back from Granger's place, though, so he didn't have time to change-"

 "That's perfectly alright," Lucius interrupted, his eyes on Harry, who was oblivious as he took in the painted arched ceiling above them and the chandelier.
 "If you like, Mr. Potter, I would be delighted to give you a tour."
-Draco's head snapped around to look at his companion.
+Draco' finally realised Harry wasn't at his side.

 "Oh!"
 Harry said, coming back.
 "Sorry, eh, hi, Mr. Malfoy.
 I- I would love a tour… maybe after dinner."
-Harry extended his hand and Lucius smiled as he took it.
+Harry extended his hand in automatic politeness, and Lucius smiled as he took it.

-"The rose garden was planted by my great-great grandfather in 1853 so he would have something to look at while he worked," Lucius informed his guest as they walked arm in arm.
+"The rose garden was planted by my great-great grandfather in 1853 so he would have something to look at while he worked," Lucius informed his guest as they strolled outside.
 Harry was very nervous.
 Lucius had never treated him with anything but disdain, indifference or outright hatred, but now he was acting like the perfect gentleman.
-That part alone didn't surprise Harry: Lucius Malfoy was the perfect gentleman in every sense of the word, but he was using his charm on Harry Potter.
-They came round the huge house and Harry noticed the beautiful garden.

 Draco didn't notice his father until the man cleared his throat.
 The young Malfoy looked up to see the Lord of the Manor already seated in his chair.